The Two Cultures of Prevalence Mapping: Small Area Estimation and Model-Based Geostatistics: Discussion

-We are grateful to the Space Time Analysis Bayes (STAB) working group for discussion and feedback on the paper.
-We also acknowledge the DHS for access and use of the data, and for permission to make available the cluster aggregates and their displaced locations.
+\begin{acks}[Acknowledgments] We are grateful to the Space Time Analysis Bayes (STAB) working group for discussion and feedback on the paper.
+We also acknowledge the DHS for access and use of the data, and for permission to make available the cluster aggregates and their displaced locations. \end{acks}